The Joker's Wild: Audience Game

 An audience game was played beginning with the 1981–82 season.
 Three members of the studio audience were selected to win money and a chance to spin against the devil.
 Each audience member had one spin to get as much money as possible.
-The wheels contained money amounts ($10, $20, $30, $40, $50 and $100), with $300 the highest amount possible in one spin.
+The wheels contained money amounts ($10, $20, $30, $40, $50, and $100), with $300 the highest amount possible in one spin.
 All three audience members kept whatever totals they spun; the high scorer went on to play "Face the Devil" for a bonus prize and cash, using the same rules and dollar amounts as the onstage contestants.
 Ties were broken with an additional spin, and the tied members kept the money they scored on this spin in addition to their previous winnings.

 When Bill Cullen began hosting in fall 1984, two audience members were chosen along with a home viewer who played by pressing a key on their touch-tone telephone to spin the wheels.
-The game was played onstage instead of in the audience as Barry and Peck had done, since a childhood attack of polio and a motorcycle accident as a teenager had greatly limited Cullen's mobility.
+The game was played onstage instead of in the audience as Barry and Peck had done to accommodate Cullen's limited range of motion on a stage.

 When the audience game was first introduced, it was played at least once every week (usually on the Friday episode).
 Each audience member was allowed a maximum of two spins, and could either stop after the first or decline that score in hopes of improving it on the second.
 These rules were later changed to those described above, and the feature began appearing daily halfway through the 1981–82 season.